scala-exercises/scala-exercises/README.md

 dependencyOverrides in ThisBuild += "org.scalariform" %% "scalariform" % "0.1.8"
 ```

+In order to avoid the error related to `Github API rate limit exceeded` during compilation of exercises, we recommend setting locally an environment variable called `GITHUB_TOKEN` with a personal token which you can create [here](https://github.com/settings/tokens/new).

 ## Project structure

 The project is split between a few directories, namely: